 - You can use a frozen pie crust as a base and a refrigerated pie crust as a top

-- Different frozen vegetables can be chosen such as a soup mix, or just beans, or just corn, whatever your preference
+- Different frozen vegetables can be chosen, such as a soup mix, beans, or corn, whatever your preference.

-- Different condensed soup mixes such as cream of beef, cream of ham, cream of bacon, can be used for your gravy
+- Different condensed soup mixes, such as cream of beef, cream of ham, and cream of bacon, can be used for your gravy

 - Use gravy instead of condensed soups

 - Combine gravy and a condensed soup of choice